b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Though not directly considered "languages," both Bash and Zsh have their own **scripting languages** that allow users to automate tasks and extend their functionality.
 These scripting languages share similarities with C and other low-level languages but have features specifically designed for shell interactions.

+# Bash

+This section is a wholesale transposition of McKay's excellent article listed below.
+It needs to be rewritten and edited.
+Well, the whole history *NIX shells and their evolution needs to be rewritten.
+But, I feel I will structure it around shell 'generations', which I am get to introduce into this work.
+So, until the 'generations' theory of modelling *NIX shell evolution is integrated, this section may continue to persist as a plagiarism.

+McKay, Dave (2021).
+'What Is the Bash Shell, and Why Is It So Important to Linux?'.
+Source: https://www.howtogeek.com/726559/what-is-the-bash-shell-and-why-is-it-so-important-to-linux/ (accessed: Friday February 9, 2024)

+...

 # UNIX Philosophy

 By the grace of goddess Serendipity, I came across this pith reductionism or distillation of UNIX philosophy, and felt it valuable.
 Hence, I have transposed it here, with minor editing.
 It was prepared by Peter Krumins (https://github.com/pkrumins) a 'browserling'.